 - Sales Manager (11)

-I applied online and the process took 3 months – interviewed at Oracle in April 2012.
+I applied online.
+The process took 3+ months – interviewed at Oracle (Irvine, CA) in April 2012.

-I applied through college or university and the process took 1+ week – interviewed at Oracle in January 2010.
+I applied through college or university.
+The process took 1+ week – interviewed at Oracle (Irvine, CA) in January 2010.

 1:1 Interview with colleague of hiring manager.

 Phone interviews were informal and were more conversational and going through my resume and skillsets.
 No cases and no tests.
 The interviewers were extremely friendly and even though I was nervous because I was speaking to such accomplished individuals, they were polite and asked questions in a get-to-know-you fashion.
 I was verbally offered a position after teh 3rd interview and received a written offer about 4 weeks later.
 It seems long but they had already prepared me for the wait and we kept in close contact throughout the 4 weeks so I felt comfortable and confident that they would not reneg on the offer.

 - What do you find most difficult in Project Management?
 Answer Question

 There was no negotiation phase for several reasons: